google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 ### Update your website in realtime based on audience data hosted in the cloud

 1. In Firestore relevant user data which will be used by the site
-2. Use Aretemis and the extraction variable templates to create a variable in sGTM to pull in this value
+2. Use Artemis and the extraction variable templates to create a variable in sGTM to pull in this value
 3. Create a [custom tag template](https://developers.google.com/tag-platform/tag-manager/templates) in sGTM to write data back to the using the [setCookie method](https://developers.google.com/tag-platform/tag-manager/templates/api#setcookie).
    Include a field that can accpet the variable.